 Q: How do I train my new puppy?

-We raise our puppies with the Puppy Culture protocol and we highly recommend that you purchase the "new puppy owner" version of this program so that you can continue with this program after your puppy goes home with you.
-The dvd's and workbook can be purchased at www,puppyculture.com.
-We feel that you will be pleased with the results of using this program.
-We also recommend that each new puppy owner enrolls their puppy in Basic Obedience Training classes at approximately 14-16 weeks of age, and later follow up with an Advanced Obedience Training Course.
+We recommend that you, the new puppy owner, enroll your puppy in Basic Obedience Training classes at approximately 14-16 weeks of age, and later follow up with an Advanced Obedience Training Course.
 Well trained dogs are happier dogs.
 They love to learn and are so eager to please.